pfilonenko/ML_for_TwoSampleTesting/README.md

 # Example

-To run the proposed methods, you have to create following folder:
+To run the proposed methods, you have to create the folder described below.
+All files (two samples and python-scripts) can be downloaded [here](https://github.com/pfilonenko/ML_for_TwoSampleTesting/tree/main/proposed_ml_for_two_sample_testing/source).

 ```bash
 ├── samples